 Spiers and Pond formed a partnership in 1858 and acquired the lease of the Cafe de Paris, adjacent to the Theatre Royal on Bourke Street, one of Melbourne’s principal thoroughfares.

-Modelled on Simpson’s restaurant on the Strand, London, it was elegantly decorated, with stained glass domes, polished oak and rosewood floors and palatial fittings.
+The Cafe de Paris was elegantly decorated, with stained glass domes, palatial fittings and polished oak and rosewood flooring.
+Inspiration came from the finest French restaurants as well as Simpson’s on the Strand, London.
 The Illustrated London News declared in 1861, “there are few public dining rooms in the world superior to the cafe [de Paris]”.

 The Cafe de Paris would frequently serve more than one thousand people a day.
 The pair of men complimented each other, with Pond acting as the charming mein host, and Spiers serving as the accountant.
 Pond had Bohemian tendencies, and cultivated the patronage of Melbourne’s acting and literary set.